-Competent Paraprofessional: Graduates should be able to integrate and apply in practice the fundamental knowledge and skills required for functioning effectively as an entry-level paraprofessional.
-Critical Thinker: Graduates should be able to examine the validity of information, arguments, and different viewpoints, and reach a sound judgement on the basis of credible evidence and logical reasoning.
-Effective Communicator: Graduates should be able to comprehend and communicate effectively in English and Chinese, orally and in writing, in professional and daily contexts.
-Practical Problem Solver: Graduates should be able to identify and define problems in professional and daily contexts, and produce workable solutions to the problems.
-Lifelong Learner: Graduates should recognize the need for continual learning and self-development, and be able to plan, manage and improve their own learning for self-determined development goals.
+Competent Paraprofessional: Graduates should be able to integrate and apply in practice information, arguments, and different viewpoints, and reach a sound judgement on the basis of credible evidence and logical reasoning.

+Critical Thinker: Graduates should be able to examine the validity of effectively in English and Chinese, orally and in writing, in professional and daily contexts.

+Effective Communicator: Graduates should be able to comprehend and communicate professional and daily contexts, and produce workable solutions to the problems.

+Practical Problem Solver: Graduates should be able to identify and define problems in and self-development, and be able to plan, manage and improve their own learning for self-determined development goals.

+Lifelong Learner: Graduates should recognize the need for continual learning